 Adopting the right type of software will help to improve construction estimates as well as seeing peripheral benefits such as increased sustainability through removing paper-heavy processes.

-2022 shows great promise for the industry overcoming some of the current challenges and adapting to the more digital future, to create a stronger industry overall.
+However, 2023 also shows great promise for the industry to address some of its challenges by adapting to a more digital and greener future, thereby creating a stronger industry overall.